 -

-Snacks: Hasselnuts and celery lists.
+Snacks: Hazelnuts and celery sticks.

 -

-Comparison with other diet
+Comparison with other diets

 -